Smiling woman painting at a table with art supplies and colorful artwork.

 Welcome to

 The impact ripples far beyond the bad art making experience.
-From corporate teams to community groups, Bad Art Club members carry this newfound creative confidence back to their workplaces, homes, and relationships.
+From corporate teams to community groups, Bad Art Club members carry newfound confidence back to their workplaces, homes and relationships.

 Abstract pattern with green hand-drawn shapes including hands, rainbows, flowers, and leaves on a pink background.